 Our company has deployed Azure AD, and the Web Application Proxy is part of this service.
 To make it work, we need Azure AD WAP connector implemented within our on-premises network to publish the application.

-What you need now is to map an external name to internal resources and provide information how to map incoming user tokens to Kerberos tickets.
-What Azure AD Web Application Proxy can do for us?
-Simple as that.
-It authenticates the user based on Azure AD and exchanges this to on-premises Kerberos ticket with constrained delegation.
+What you need now is to map an external name to internal resources and provide information on how to map incoming user tokens to Kerberos tickets.
+What can Azure AD Web Application Proxy do for us?
+Simple as that: it authenticates the user based on Azure AD and exchanges this information to an on-premises Kerberos ticket with constrained delegation.

 Here the magic happens

-As you can see, we use Azure AD provided service to replace typical solutions for application publishing.
-No firewalls or on-premises equipment has been abused during this video.
-It can be done within few minutes and remain secure with Azure AD authentication.
+You can implement it within a few minutes and remain secure with Azure AD authentication.
 There can be an additional level of protection with Azure AD conditional access and multi-factor authentication provided as well.

 But wait, what if you don’t have Azure AD?
-It can also be done with on-premises Active Directory, AD FS and Web Application Proxy component of Windows Server.
-I will cover these additional scenarios in our next episode, so make sure you are following our social media.
+You can also achieve this with on-premises Active Directory, AD FS and Web Application Proxy component of Windows Server.
+I will cover these additional scenarios in our future episode, so make sure you are following our social media.